Wednesday, 28 January 2026

 4) How was I, Daniel Blake promoted to an audience?
 List at least three different methods used by the film's marketing campaign and how they targeted their audience.

-organise free (pay what you can), premiered in Newcastle projected on the house of parliament
+organise free (pay what you can), premiered in Newcastle and projected on the house of parliament

 5) What unusual or creative marketing methods were used to get audiences talking about the film?